 on hardwoods and tough plastics.

-The length of serrations varies, but I usually don't make
+The length of serrations varies, but I typically don't make

 them any less than 1.5" of the blade run.
 This is because

 any smaller than than are not enough teeth to engage the